explosion/spaCy/website/docs/api/spancategorizer.md

-A span categorizer consists of two parts: a [suggester function](#suggesters) that proposes candidate spans, which may or may not overlap, and a labeler model that predicts one or more labels for each span.
+A span categorizer consists of two parts: a [suggester function](#suggesters) that proposes candidate spans, which may or may not overlap, and a labeler model that predicts zero or more labels for each candidate.

 ## Config and implementation {#config}